 If a student qualifies and chooses to join the programme, they enrol at one of our nine partner universities.
 The partner university collects tuition directly.
 Kalvium doesn’t collect tuition; we run the programme, the curriculum, the mentor system, and the work-integrated structure across all nine campuses, but the financial relationship for tuition is between the student and their chosen university.

 Yearly tuition varies by partner university, ranging from ₹2,25,000 at AMET University in Chennai to ₹4,60,000 at SRM University AP.
-The full list of partner universities and their fee structures is on our KNET page, and a counsellor can walk a family through the four-year cost of any specific campus.
+The full list of partner universities for Admission Year 2026-27 and their fee structures is on our KNET page, and a counsellor can walk a family through the four-year cost of any specific campus.
 Ask for the four-year figure in writing before committing.
 That’s the question most families wish they’d asked earlier.

 What KNET isn’t designed to do